stefanoscolapasta/JavaGoogleMapsGUI/README.md

 <!-- USAGE EXAMPLES -->
 ## Usage
 * UNTIL NOW YOU CAN:
-    * Enter an origin address
+    * Enter an origin address.
-    * Enter something you wanto to look for near you
+    * Enter something you want to look for near you.
-    * The application will query Google Maps' API and return a map with all the possibile destination and their relative road path
+    * The application will query Google Maps' API and return a map image with all the possible destinations and their relative road path.
     ![](res/searchAndSeeRes_Trim.gif)
     * You can highlight a path by passing with the mouse on it's relative destination
     ![](res/HooverExample_1.gif)